egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 |Id|Text|50|
 |Description|Text|50|
 |Contents|Memo||

-`    `3.
-Fill Tag field with your [Form Tag](JavaScript:popup.TextPopup\(popuptxt1,popupfont1,9,9,-1,-1\))
+3. Fill Tag field with your [Form Tag](JavaScript:popup.TextPopup\(popuptxt1,popupfont1,9,9,-1,-1\))

-`    `4.
-Fill Id Field with your control name
+4. Fill Id Field with your control name

-`   `5.
-Fill Id Field with DataGrid name followed with underscore character "\_" , which will be something like this
+5. Fill Id Field with DataGrid name followed with underscore character "\_" , which will be something like this

-`       `"axDatagrid\_ProductId"
+"axDatagrid\_ProductId"

-`    `6.
-Fill Description field with your control Description
+6. Fill Description field with your control Description

-`    `7.
-Fill Contents field with your supported help for this control
+7. Fill Contents field with your supported help for this control

 **Note:**

-`       `To change your form text put form name in both field tag and id
+To change your form text put form name in both field tag and id

 ![](images/Aspose.Words.fb769b29-ee01-46e2-9d7b-c0f6031e42e7.005.png)